dumpe2fs Command in Linux (ext4 Superblock & Recovery Guide)

 When dumpe2fs is run on a mounted filesystem, some metadata values may not reflect the most current state because the filesystem may still be actively updating.
 For accurate and consistent output, it is recommended to unmount the device before running dumpe2fs.

-Task Command
+Taskdumpe2fs Command

-Show only superblock information sudo dumpe2fs -h /dev/sdX1
+Display superblock information onlysudo dumpe2fs -h /dev/sdXN

-Show filesystem UUID sudo dumpe2fs -h /dev/sdX1 | grep UUID
+Show filesystem UUIDsudo dumpe2fs /dev/sdXN | grep UUID

-Show filesystem features sudo dumpe2fs -h /dev/sdX1 | grep features
+Show filesystem featuressudo dumpe2fs -h /dev/sdXN | grep -i features

-Display dumpe2fs version dumpe2fs -V
+Display dumpe2fs versiondumpe2fs -V

 Common dumpe2fs Examples